bigbridge-nl/product-import/doc/contributing.md

 To run the integration tests, see [Integration testing](integration-tests.md)

+### WebApi functional tests

+RestApiTest should be run without a PHPUnit configuration.

+Since it uses a nonstandard input (i.e. raw XML), it does not play well with Magento's functional testing framework.

 ### Speed benchmark

 The speed benchmark is important, because speed is one of the main targets of this library.
 The class MemoryTest is the benchmark.